j-c-williams/2450GroupD/Milestone 2/Design Document.md

 - The READ command interacts with the user, unlike most other commands which operate solely on the program's internal state

+**WRITE command use case:**

+- Actor: The program and the user
+- System: Memory management and output processor
+- Goal: Successfully output the value stored at a given memory location

+Steps:

+1. Parse function code ("+11" for WRITE)
+2. Extract location from the last two digits of the word
+3. Validate the memory location:
+    If location is negative, raise an IndexError with message "Negative memory location: {location} is not allowed."
+    If location is out of bounds (>= len(words)), raise an IndexError with message "Memory location {location} is out of bounds."
+4. Retrieve the value from the specified memory location
+5. Output the retrieved value to the console
+6. Move to the next instruction (increment the pointer)

+Exceptions:

+- If an invalid memory location is provided, the system raises an IndexError with an appropriate error message

 **STORE command use case:**

 - Actor: The program